Slovak Volunteer Campaigns: Build up to the revolt

-In April 1848 Štúr and Hurban attended a preliminary Slavic meeting in Vienna, which would later provide the basis for the first Pan-Slavic Congress to be held in Prague.
+In April 1848, Štúr and Hurban attended a preliminary Slavic meeting in Vienna, which would later provide the basis for the first Pan-Slavic Congress to be held in Prague.
 In the meantime, back in Liptovský Mikuláš, Hodža along with twenty delegates created a document entitled Demands of the Slovak Nation which listed 14 points setting national and social goals for the Slovak nation.
-Naturally this document was received coldly by Pest-Buda, which subsequently imposed martial law on Upper Hungary and issued warrants for Štúr, Hurban and Hodža on 12 May 1848.
+Naturally this document was received coldly by Pest-Buda, which subsequently imposed martial law on Upper Hungary and issued warrants for Štúr, Hurban and Hodža on May the 12th, 1848.
 At the same time, uprisings among Serbs, Croats and Slovenes in the southern part of Hungary diverted Magyar attention to the south, as these conflicts were more armed uprisings than the Slovak one.
 Hurban attended a session of the Croatian Diet on 5 July, speaking to the Croats on the plight of the Slovaks.
 Hurban spoke so well a joint Croat-Slovak declaration was issued shortly thereafter which only inflamed Magyar opinion.
-When the full Pan-Slavic Congress met on 2 June 1848, Štúr, Hurban, Hodža and many other prominent Slovaks attended, along with hundreds of other Slavic delegates.
+When the full Pan-Slavic Congress met on June the 2nd, 1848, Štúr, Hurban, Hodža and many other prominent Slovaks attended, along with hundreds of other Slavic delegates.
 This congress was held with the aim of developing a cohesive strategy for all Slavic peoples living in Austro-Hungarian territories.
-Unfortunately, the congress was cut short when an armed uprising in Prague on 12 June prompted a hurried end to the affair.
+The congress was cut short when an armed uprising in Prague on June the 12th prompted a hurried end to the affair.
 However, one critical item came out of the short congress for the Slovak cause.
 In the congress, the Slovaks secured the help of two Czech military officers, Bedřich Bloudek and František Zach, in case the Slovaks came to armed blows with the Hungarians.